Pugs are happy little souls who just want to be by your side.

 I like to play with my toys and spend time chewing them.
 I also love my food and especially enjoy using puzzle feeders to eat from.

 A Pug puppy costs anywhere from £600 to £3,000 depending on the breeder.
-The best thing you can do is to buy from a responsible, trustworthy breeder that carries out all relevant health checks.
-You’re looking on the higher end of the price scale here.
+The best thing you can do is to buy from a responsible, trustworthy breeder who carries out all relevant health checks.
+You’re looking at the higher end of the price scale here.

 Preparing for the arrival of a Pug also costs money and this can cost several hundred pounds.
-This includes food, bowls, bedding, toys, collar, harness, lead, puppy pen and baby gates.
+This includes food, bowls, bedding, toys, collars, harnesses, lead, puppy pens and baby gates.

-Then there’s the ongoing costs including food and monthly pet insurance premiums.
+Then there are the ongoing costs including food and monthly pet insurance premiums.
 Pugs are an expensive breed to insure but it’s absolutely worth it if you need to see your vet for treatment.

 Take our quiz to discover which breed is right for you